Mister-Stan/Professional-README-Generator/README.md

   * [Questions](#questions)

   ## Installation
-  dfssd
+  Run `npm install` into the terminal and then `node index.js `

   ## Usage
-  safsa
+  Answer the prompts (questions) to generate the README file

   ## Contributing
-  safsasa
+  Contributions are welcome!
+Please fork this repo and submit a pull request!

   ## Tests
-  fsasafa
+  Run `npm test` into the terminal to test the app

   ## License
   This project is licensed under the MIT license.

   ## Questions
-  If you have any questions, please feel free to contact me at sfdasf.
-You can also find more of my work at [sdfsadfsa](https://github.com/sdfsadfsa/).
+  If you have any questions, please feel free to contact me at lucianstan87@yahoo.com.
+You can also find more of my work at [mister-stan](https://github.com/mister-stan/).